mini-peter-hunt/better-mc/README.md

 <div class="cover"><img class="cover" src="cover.png"></div>

 A data pack that changes Minecraft, not limited to crafting!
-Contains easier tool, weapon and armor usage.
+Contains easier tools, weapons, and armor usage.
 There are even more options in the same style in the description below.

 Inspired by [Vanilla Tweaks](http://vanillatweaks.net/) and [Quark](https://quark.vazkii.net/)